0xmd/Bad_IAC_demo/README.md

 # Todo / Next steps

-- Automate remediation of non-compliances found by AWS Config using SSM or a Lambda function - This may have broader consequences and we may want to make sure we can see what else is using that Security Group.
+- Automate remediation of non-compliances found by AWS Config using SSM or a Lambda function
-- Introduce more IAM PrivEsc vulns into stack and demonstrate enumeration using Checkov/pmapper + automate remediation
+- Make the scenario more elaborate by introducing several IAM PrivEsc vulns into stack, do enumeration using Checkov/pmapper + demonstrate that securing the environment will require several steps and control layers

 # Pain points